da99/i_love_u/docs/Architecture.md

 Arrays, Hashes, Strings, Classes, etc...
 They are all there to automate finding and storing stuff in a block of memory.

-### Implementation of Classes:

-A KVI data structure for implementation of prototype-based classes:

-    {
-      'name' : 'Paragraph',
-      'class ancestors' : { 'Web-Page-Element', 'Display-As-Block' }
-    }

 ### Scope: